-If something happens I personally would soon notify the travel insurance provider on the phone and clarify what the next steps are.
-Bear in mind that 70 Euro or 100 AUD will be deducted from your claim, once approved.
-So it’s pointless to make a claim for something that can be solved in a cheaper and faster way.
+If something happens, I would soon notify the travel insurance provider on the phone and clarify the next steps.
+Bear in mind that 70 Euro or 100 AUD will be deducted from your claim once approved.
+So it’s pointless to claim something that you can solve in a cheaper and faster way.

-So before submitting a claim, first read carefully the wording of your policy, that you find in your account.
-If in doubt I would ask questions through the hotline 24/7 to understand whether you can start a claim or not.
-Be careful not to break any rules listed in the wording, because this would make your claim invalid.
+So before submitting a claim, first read your policy’s wording carefully that you find in your account.
+If in doubt, I would ask questions through the hotline 24/7 to understand whether you can start a claim or not.
+Be careful not to break any rules listed in the wording because this would invalidate your claim.

 How to choose the best travel insurance for your travels

-Travel insurance is probably one of those things we all would avoid, if we could, or skimp on.
-We not only need to invest money in purchasing travel insurance, we also must take our time for researching online and finding a good value travel insurance policy that is well-balanced and best suits our needs.
+Travel insurance is probably one thing we all would avoid, if we could, or skimp on.
+We not only need to invest money in purchasing travel insurance, but we also must take our time researching online and finding a good value travel insurance policy that is well-balanced and best suits our needs.

 While there are many websites and blogs for advice, this page, World Nomads travel insurance reviews, give you an idea of fellow travellers’ experience.